Understanding the invoice

 VAT treatment

 This is represented on the line item Value Added Tax.
-After that total of the Rootline costs and the applicable Value Added Tax is given as Invoice Total including taxes.
+The total of the Rootline costs and the applicable Value Added Tax is shown as Invoice Total including taxes.

 Deducted from your account balance

-Deducted from your account balance is as explained earlier what has been deducted from the merchant’s available balances and as represented in the settlement reports.
-What remains is the amount due.
-This amount still needs to be settled by the partner merchant to Rootline.
-Please note that this amount will be withheld from your available balance and shown as an invoice correction in the respective settlement report.
+The remaining amount after this deduction is the Amount Due.
+This amount still needs to be settled by the partner merchant to Rootline, and will be withheld from your available balance and shown as an invoice correction in the respective settlement report.